 Text describing the 12 environmental features identified on the cross section image of the building:

-- Greenhouse gas emissions: The building is designed to reduce greenhouse gas emissions (GHG) by almost 80% and save over 700 tonnes a year
+- Greenhouse gas emissions (GHG): The building is designed to reduce GHG emission by almost 80% and save over 700 tonnes/year

-- Solar electricity: 850 photovoltaic panels generate 348 megawatt-hours per year of renewable power which is approximately 15% of totally energy use and reduces greenhouse gas emissions by approximately 65 tonnes
+- Solar electricity: 850 photovoltaic panels generate 348 MWh/y of renewable power which is approximately 15% of totally energy use and approximately reduces GHG emissions by 65 tonnes

-- Building reuse: Maintain existing building structure (floor, roof, columns) reduces landfill and energy use
+- Building reuse: Maintain existing building structure (floors, roof, columns) will reduce landfill and energy use

 - Reduced lighting: Occupancy sensors switch off or dim lights, reducing lighting energy

-- Health and wellness: Open and accessible interiors stairs encourage occupants to use stairs instead of elevators
+- Health & wellness: Open and accessible interiors stairs encourage occupants to use stairs instead of elevators

-- Bird friendly glazing: Glazing located within first 12 meters of building above grade will have distinctive pattern to reduce bird collisions mortality
+- Bird friendly glazing: Glazing located within first 12 metres of the building above grade will have distinctive pattern to reduce bird collisions and mortality

 - Bicycle storage: Interior bicycle storage spaces and shower/locker in secure facilities encourage bicycle usage

-- Water harvesting: Basement cistern will gather rain water from roof for reuse in building mechanical systems
+- Water harvesting: Basement cistern will gather rain water from the roof for reuse in the building’s mechanical systems

-- Geo exchange system: 58 ground source boreholes drilled 150 meters under building’s garage to offset heating and cooling loads
+- Geo exchange system: 58 ground source boreholes will be drilled 150 metres under the existing building garage to offset heating and cooling loads

-- Smart building control and metering: Digital controls throughout allow for better control of building systems and lighting for increased occupants comfort and reduced energy use
+- Smart building control and metering: Digital controls throughout allow for better control of building systems and lighting for increased occupant comfort and reduced energy use

-- Transportation/commuting connection: Connections to Subway and Streetcar stops provide public transportation for staff and building users
+- Transportation/commuting connection: Connections to Toronto Transit Commission subway and streetcar provide public transportation connections for staff and users

-In Pursuit of Carbon Neutral: The Arthur Meighen Building
+In Pursuit of Carbon Neutral: 25 St. Clair East Building

 - Tenants vacate building in July 2018